Easy Coffee Tray Bake Cake & Cappuccino Buttercream

 And it’s just as easy to serve – just cut up into slices or squares and feed your crowd… simple!

-How many servings does the recipe make?
+How many slices does a coffee tray bake make?

-Can I freeze the cake?
+Can I freeze coffee tray bake cake?

 Now while I love the simplicity of a traybake cake, here are a few hints and tips for you so you’ll get the perfect cake every time.

-• Weigh your ingredienta – Seriously this is the number one top tip that will change every single bake you make and digital kitchen scales are your new Best Friend!
+• Weigh your ingredients – Seriously this is the number one top tip that will change every single bake you make and digital kitchen scales are your new Best Friend!
 Did you know that a 1 cup of flour could give you 150% of correct measurement so invest in a set of scales.

 • Use room temperature eggs – And this is the second best top tip.
 Adding cold eggs to your cake batter mix can cause it to curdle, so get your eggs out of the fridge 10-15 minutes before you start baking.
 It also makes the eggs easier to whisk and gives them lots of volume, helping keep your cake light and fluffy.